FOL4HighwayPilot/fo-intern-project/src/README.md

 - What Is the Cost Function?
 - The process of minimizing (or maximizing) any mathematical expression is called optimization.
 What is/are the purpose(s) of an optimizer in NN?
 - What is Batch Gradient Descent & Stochastic Gradient Descent?
 Compare them.
+- What is Backpropogation ?
+What is used for ?

 We prepare a `train.py` script that combines all our work & techniques mention in the questions.
 Play with hyper-parameters and examine their effects!
 Enjoy 🙂